munificent/game-programming-patterns/book/component.markdown

-        monolithic `update()` method had a very carefully laid out order of operations: the user input modified the velocity, which was then used by the physics code to modify the position, which in turn was used by the rendering code to draw Bj&oslash;rn at the right spot.
+        monolithic `update()` method had a very carefully laid out order of operations: the user input modified the velocity, which was then used by the physics code to modify the position, which in turn was used by the rendering code to draw Bjørn at the right spot.
 When we split that code out into components, we were careful to preserve that order of operations.

         If we hadn't, we would have introduced <span name="pure">subtle</span>, hard to track bugs.
-        For example, if we'd updated the graphics component *first*, we would wrongly render Bj&oslash;rn at his position on the *last* frame, not this one.
+        For example, if we'd updated the graphics component *first*, we would wrongly render Bjørn at his position on the *last* frame, not this one.
 If you imagine several more components and lots more code, then you can get an idea of how hard it can be to avoid bugs like this.